Strong interaction: History

-Behavior of the strong force
+Behavior of the strong interaction

+The strong interaction is observable at two ranges, and mediated by different force carriers in each one.
+On a scale less than about 0.8 fm (roughly the radius of a nucleon), the force is carried by gluons and holds quarks together to form protons, neutrons, and other hadrons.
+On a larger scale, up to about 3 fm, the force is carried by mesons and binds nucleons (protons and neutrons) together to form the nucleus of an atom.
+In the former context, it is often known as the color force, and is so strong that if hadrons are struck by high-energy particles, they produce jets of massive particles instead of emitting their constituents (quarks and gluons) as freely moving particles.
+This property of the strong force is called color confinement.

+Within hadrons

 The word strong is used since the strong interaction is the "strongest" of the four fundamental forces.
 At a distance of 10−15 m, its strength is around 100 times that of the electromagnetic force, some 106 times as great as that of the weak force, and about 1038 times that of gravitation.

 The strong force is described by quantum chromodynamics (QCD), a part of the Standard Model of particle physics.
-Mathematically, QCD is a non-Abelian gauge theory based on a local (gauge) symmetry group called SU(3).
+Mathematically, QCD is a non-abelian gauge theory based on a local (gauge) symmetry group called SU(3).

 The force carrier particle of the strong interaction is the gluon, a massless gauge boson.
+Gluons are thought to interact with quarks and other gluons by way of a type of charge called color charge.
+Color charge is analogous to electromagnetic charge, but it comes in three types (±red, ±green, and ±blue) rather than one, which results in different rules of behavior.
+These rules are described by quantum chromodynamics (QCD), the theory of quark–gluon interactions.

 Unlike the photon in electromagnetism, which is neutral, the gluon carries a color charge.
 Quarks and gluons are the only fundamental particles that carry non-vanishing color charge, and hence they participate in strong interactions only with each other.
 The strong force is the expression of the gluon interaction with other quark and gluon particles.

 All quarks and gluons in QCD interact with each other through the strong force.
 The strength of interaction is parameterized by the strong coupling constant.
 This strength is modified by the gauge color charge of the particle, a group-theoretical property.